crypto-org-chain/chain-docs/docs/api/client-rpc.md

 ```

 ### `multiSig_listAddressPublicKeys`
-Lists all the public keys belonging to a wallet.
+DEPRECATED - Lists all the public keys belonging to a wallet.

 #### Parameters
 * *Object* - [WalletRequest](./api-objects.md#walletrequest).